 Some days I actually manage to get on top of all the craziness of life and check enough things off the to-do list that I feel accomplished and able to relax.
-Some days Josiah is sweet and cooperative, I am focused and ambitious, and we have a really great day.
+Some days my boys are sweet and cooperative, I am focused and ambitious, and we have a really great day.

-That was Tuesday.
+This was such a day.
+One Tuesday when Josiah (my middlest) was about 2 years old.
 I’d managed to straighten the house, vacuum AND mop the floors, and spend time with my littlest guy before he had a good nap.
 Josiah even managed to wake up on his own from his nap (instead of me having to wake him) so that we could go pick up Elijah from school.
 Elijah had had a great day at school – he’d taken in a story that he’d “written” and got to “read” it to his class.
 Plus the weather was nice enough that we even spent a little while at the playground, which my boys always love.

 Everyone was having a fabulous day.

 So when we got home, I felt like making something special for us.
 We do a lot of brownies and cookies around here, so I decided to veer a little off our beaten path and make cinnamon rolls.
 I have a really easy recipe that my mom found years ago that is delicious.
 In theory, it shouldn’t take more than two hours from start to finish, with lots of down time while the dough is either rising or baking.
 My house was fairly clean, my boys were happy, and dinner was already made (leftover Beef, Barley, & Veggie soup).
 I could do this.
 No problem.